-Governance.
+The knowledge, skills and expertise of the Board are disclosed in the Statement of Compliance with the Principles of Good Corporate Governance.
 The Committee is empowered to perform an annual review of the needs required in regard to suitable skills for board membership and prepare a description of the skills and qualifications required for board membership.
-The relative assessment of the knowledge, skill and experience of the individual members of the Board is exercised by the Nomination and Remuneration Committee on an annual basis and in adherence of the Joint ESMA and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders under Directive 2013/36/EU and Directive 2014/65/EU (EBA/GL/2017/12).
+The relative assessment of the knowledge, skill and experience of the individual members of the Board is exercised by the Nomination and Remuneration Committee on an annual basis and in adherence with the Joint ESMA and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders under Directive 2013/36/EU and Directive 2014/65/EU (EBA/GL/2017/12).